STAFF & Org. Chart

 In 2015, Hammond was promoted to the rank of Lieutenant and assigned to the Patrol Division where she focused her efforts on crime reductions, managed daily operations and addressed community concerns.
 Hammond returned to the Criminal Investigations Division and focused her efforts on leveraging new technology and developing strategies to ensure optimal performance in the oversight of the agency’s criminal investigations, background investigation, crime analysis, homeland security, intelligence and the property management functions.

-As a Captain, Hammond served as the division commander for the Criminal Investigations Division where implements new strategies to further the department mission and goals.
-Currently Major Hammond supervises the Atlanta Patrol Field Operations Division and the Specialized Units which includes Crime Suppression, Motorcycle Units, Directed Patrol/Bicycle Response Team and the K-9 Units.
+As a Captain, Hammond served as the division commander for the Criminal Investigations Division where she implemented new strategies to further the department mission and goals.

-In addition to her GSUPD role, Major Hammond serves as a traffic coordinator at the Georgia World Congress Center where she manages more than 100 law enforcement officers from multiple jurisdiction for events at the Georgia World Congress Center and the Mercedes Benz Stadium.
+In addition to her GSUPD role, Assistant Chief Hammond served as a traffic coordinator at the Georgia World Congress Center where she managed more than 100 law enforcement officers from multiple jurisdiction for events at the Georgia World Congress Center and the Mercedes Benz Stadium.
 Hammond was instrumental in coordinating and managing large scale events in Centennial Olympic Park to include the 2018 College Football Playoff Championship game and Super Bowl LIII.

 POLICE OPERATIONS MAJOR (Perimeter)| [email protected]

-Major Lawton received his bachelor’s degree in criminal justice from Bloomfield College and his master’s degree in public administration from Capella University.
-Lawton is also a general and specialized police instructor in defensive tactics for the State of Georgia and has received many certifications pertaining to managing critical incidents.
-Lawton is a member and officer of the Georgia Association of Campus Law Enforcement, and a member of the Georgia and National Internal Affairs Investigators Association as well as the International Association of Campus Law Enforcement Administrators.
+Major Lawton received his bachelor’s degree in criminal justice from Bloomfield College and his master’s degree in Public Administration (MPA) from Capella University and a second master’s degree in Public Safety Administration (MPSA) from Command College at Columbus State University.
+Major Lawton is also a POST General Instructor and Specialized instructor in Defensive Tactics for the State of Georgia and has received many certifications pertaining to Emergency Management in managing critical incidents which include the National Incident Management System (NIMS).
+Major Lawton is also an active member and of the Georgia Association of Campus Law Enforcement (GACLEA), the National Information Officer Association (NIOA), the National Organization of Black Law Enforcement (NOBLE), and a member of both the Georgia and National Internal Affairs Investigators Association as well as the International Association of Campus Law Enforcement Administrators (IACLEA).